groupon/report-card/README.md

 fetch the dependencies using npm.

 You may run into API limiting if your organization is large.
-If you do you can supply a Github access token via the `GITHUB_TOKEN` environment variable.
+If you do you can supply a Github access token in the configuration.

 ```
 npm install
 ```

+## Configuration

+Since the project pulls from a lot of data sources, a little configuration is required to get the most out of it.
+The example configuration file, `config/default.json` demonstrates the complete list of configuration options that you can provide before running the tasks below.

 ## Tasks